daveloww/Insurance-Aggregator/README.md

 - Password: No requirements

-- Email address: Your email address
-  - You have to use a real email address to receive an email after a purchase
+- Email address: Your email address (you need to use a real email address to receive an email after a purchase)

 <br>